 Berkeleyside has a loyal and engaged community of readers who visit our site, read our newsletters and follow us on social media.
 They contribute in myriad ways to help us deliver on our mission of “breaking news and building community.”
 Berkeleyside averages 1.2 million page views and 380,000 unique visitors a month.
-Our core audience is people who live or work in Berkeley, but it also extends into neighboring cities, in particular for Nosh, our popular East Bay-wide food coverage.
-As well as being our ears and eyes on the street, and engaging with us on the issues that matter to them in the community, our readers help fund our work: More than 4,500 Berkeleyside readers are Berkeleyside members, making regular donations to support our journalism.

 Audience engagement editor

 We want Berkeleyside to reflect the passionate, diverse voices of Berkeley, but we also want it to remain a place of civility and respect for other people.
 Guidelines for comments are simple: Be relevant, be courteous and argue with issues not people.
+See our comments policy.

 Berkeleyside retains full authority over editorial content to protect the best journalistic and business interests of our organization.
 We maintain a firewall between news coverage decisions and sources of all revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of contributors or their products, services or opinions.

 We accept contributions, grants and sponsorships from individuals and organizations for the general support of our activities, but our news judgments are made independently and not on the basis of that support.

 Our organization may consider contributions to support the coverage of particular topics, but our organization maintains editorial control of the coverage.
 We will cede no right of review or influence of editorial content, nor of unauthorized distribution of editorial content.